mnemonic-re/youtube/memory_intro/guessme_game/Readme.md

+> ## guessme.cpp = Source code for the GuessMe game
+> ## SharpMemory = Source code for the C# library to use Win32 APIs

-Compile Options to reduce the size of binary and disable security measures for practice.
+> ## Compile Options to reduce the size of binary and disable security measures for practice.

 > C\C++ -> Optimization -> Optimization = DISABLED